aomadutt/aomadutt.github.io/_pages/about.md

 ---
 permalink: /
-title: "Engineering: Putting the "fun" in Dysfunctional Design"
+title: "Engineering: Putting the 'Fun' in Dysfunctional Design"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 ## Introduction